 Even with the early season struggles, the Celtics are still the envy of most every front office in the league.
 A log jam of talent is good problems.
 After barely surviving the Phoenix Suns they find themselves at 7-4, good for third in the East.
 If the Celtics find their stride they can be scary good but eventually they’re going to have to consolidate some of their talent.
 Don’t think Danny Ainge doesn’t know this.
 We’ve already heard the Anthony Davis buzz and he may be saving his bullets for that target, but I’m skeptical that the Pelicans will be willing to deal Davis this year and maybe even next.
 Davis is a generational talent.

 If the Celtics can’t land Davis, they need a backup plan.
 You can’t have five guys on max deals and two backups on large contracts.
 If you hold off on trading your talent for too long you become the mid-2000’s Chicago Bulls.
 Before Derrick Rose came along, the baby Bulls had a crop of cheap young talent and two lottery picks courtesy of Isiah Thomas’ tenure with the Knicks.
 The baby Bulls are what happens when you value your own guys too highly and wait too long to consolidate your assets.
 They famously missed out on Kobe Bryant, Kevin Garnett, and Memphis Pau Gasol because they wouldn’t include Luol Deng in any of the deals.
-Deng was a fantastic player in his prime and is an all-time Bull, but he never lived up to the expectations that were set for him after he lit up the defending champion Miami Heat in his sophomore season.
+Deng was a fantastic player in his prime and is an all-time Bull, but he never lived up to the expectations that were set for him after he lit up the defending champion Miami Heat in his second playoffs appearance.
 If you’re the Celtics and you have a shot at consolidating your talent into a star; and Davis isn’t on the table; you need to make sure you don’t miss out on it because you didn’t include Luol Deng.

 This is the NBA.
 Good problems can become bad problems in a flash.